srccast/git-cloner/README.md

 Second, as we can see from the numerous warning messages, this approach is super unsecure as now pretty much anyone can connect to our new daemon.

-> But wait, if it's so unsecure, why are you doing this?
+> *If that's so unsecure, why are you doing this?*
+>
-> > Since the Docket network is not exposed and I wanted to keep things simple I chose the insecure approach.
+> Since the Docket network is not exposed and I wanted to keep things simple I chose the insecure approach.
-> > If you want to use dind on a production system, you MUST use TLS.
+> If you want to use dind on a production system, you MUST use TLS.

 Now let's launch another docker container and the run Ubuntu again.